ceeoinnovations/ceeoinnovations-test/README.md

 .
 |-- Links: doc that contains links to the website and GitHub page
 |-- about: spreadsheets that contain basic information about the website
-|-- people: spreadsheets that contain personal information of the lab members
 |-- projects: spreadsheets that contain project information created at the lab
-|-- websites: spreadsheets that contain partner website informatiion
-|-- assets: directory with any images/videos needed
+|-- assets: directory with any images/videos needed to build the website
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|-- people: headshot images
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|-- project-id: images/videos for a specific project

 ## Source Code Directory Structure